Tiplok/ddm_project/README.md

 # DDM PROJECT

-A project to learn AngularJS.
+A project to learn AngularJS with a great course from [Code School](https://www.codeschool.com/courses/shaping-up-with-angular-js) and maybe more.

 # AngularJS Learning